DentalCare Logo

 In the objective above, “assess” serves as a verb that describes an observable action, “assessing the need for dental radiographs of a new patient;” with “dental clinic” describing the conditions under which the action takes place.
 The standards of the American Academy of Oral and Maxillofacial Radiology, American Dental Education Association and U.S. Department of Health and Human Services provide an acceptable performance level.

-A strategy for categorizing outcomes and, thereby, providing structure to objective writing is the use of a cognitive taxonomy and one of the best recognized cognitive taxonomies is that of Bloom’s.
+A strategy for providing structure to objective writing is the use of Bloom’s Taxonomy.
+An excellent overview of the history of this longstanding taxonomy can be found in a piece written by Mary Forehand.2 In the overview, Bloom’s Taxonomy is defined as a multi-tiered model for classifying thinking according to six cognitive levels of complexity (remembering, understanding, applying, analyzing, evaluating, creating).
 In this taxonomy, Bloom attempts to organize learning into levels according to the sophistication of mental effort necessary to meet a given goal.
 During the 1990s, a group of cognitive psychologists, curriculum theorists, instructional researchers and testing and assessment specialists convened to discuss the revision of Bloom’s original taxonomy.
-The result of their efforts was published in 2001).1 Both the original and the revised taxonomies are shown in Figure 3.
-Differences to note are the change from nouns to verbs (e.g., Application to Applying) associated with each level.
-The categories knowledge, comprehension and synthesis from the old version were renamed as remembering, understanding and creating, respectively.
-Finally, the top two levels were switched, replacing what was synthesis in the old version to creating in the new version (now found in the new version at the top of the pyramid) and dropping evaluation from the top of the pyramid in the old version, to second from the top in the new version.
+The result of their efforts was published in 2001 and remains pertinent today.1 Figure 3 illustrates the original and revised taxonomies.
+The most obvious difference between the old versus the new version is that the six major categories were changed from nouns to verbs.
+The reasoning behind this change was to be able to write objectives where the verb illustrates an observable action by the learner.
+For example, Knowledge was changed to Remembering, Application was changed to Applying.
+Comprehension and synthesis in the old version were renamed to understanding and evaluating, respectively.
+Finally, where originally the evaluation category was at the top of the pyramid, the new version has placed creating at the top.
 A list of action verbs can be found in Table 4.
 While it is not within the scope of this learning module to fully describe the process of revision of Bloom’s Taxonomy, there are many excellent resources on the internet to assist the reader in more fully understanding this revision and subsequent development.

 Figure 3.
 Bloom’s Taxonomy of Learning.